 Avoid production quality-related issues by understanding and knowing how to identify the most common causes of punch tip edge wear.

-Tooling is a significant investment for companies.
 Individual punches and dies may represent a small portion of production costs in relation to the purchase and maintenance of the equipment, such as fluid bed dryers and tablet presses.

 When scaling a new drug formulation from the development side of R&D into manufacturing, there is often a reality check with respect to process scale- up and performance of the formulation at production levels.
 By Chuck Kettler, Director, Natoli Scientific of Natoli Engineering Company, Inc.